remarkjs/remark-lint/packages/remark-lint-hard-break-spaces/readme.md

 [![Backers][badge-funding-backers-image]][badge-funding-url]
 [![Chat][badge-chat-image]][badge-chat-url]

-[`remark-lint`][github-remark-lint] rule to warn when more spaces are used than needed for hard breaks.
+[`remark-lint`][github-remark-lint] rule to warn when spaces are used for hard breaks.
+Either optionally spaces at all, or more spaces than the needed 2.

 ## Contents